Jamie Clarke (Gaelic footballer)

 Jamie Clarke is a Gaelic footballer.
-He plays for Crossmaglen and the Armagh county team.
+He plays for killean and the Armagh county team.

 Career

 He had stints in Melbourne and New York.
-He played for Cartwheel United in the Carnbane (Newry & Mourne) Football League, and then for New York Shamrocks.

 When he turned 33, he played with Newry City A.F.C.
 He switched codes to do it.
 He still at it playing with Cross.

-He played for Armagh until 2020 making his last appearance for the county in the 2020 Ulster Championship Semi-Final in a loss against Donegal.
+He played for Armagh until 2020 making his last appearance for the county in the 2020 Ulster Championship Semi-Final in a loss against Donegal.He's not done yet!